makrai/notes/zhang20-winoWhy-acl.md

 * For each question, three kinds of candidate reasons are selected for annotion
   * The first reason resource is human annotation
-  * as some very similar but wrong reasons as negative examples, we consider the reasons provided by humans for the reverse question
+  * negative examples: we consider the reasons provided by humans for the reverse question as some very similar but wrong reasons as
-  * generation model (i.e., GPT-2 (Radford+ 2019)) to generate reasons
+  * generation model (i.e., GPT-2 Radford+ (2019)) to generate reasons
     * (e.g., ‘The fish ate the worm.  it was hungry.
 It refers to fish because’) to the generation model and ask it to finish the sentences
     * beam search to find the top five generated reasons